 Wisconsin Nursing Programs and Degrees Guide

 The following guide to nursing programs in Wisconsin provides important information, including several profiles, of the undergraduate and graduate nursing programs offered in the state.
 Wisconsin’s colleges and universities often allow students to tailor their degrees to their specific interests such as family nurse practitioner, adult nurse practitioner, pediatric nurse practitioner, nursing education, and nursing administration.
-Many programs also offer online courses.
-Students who prefer the convenience and flexibility of earning a bachelor’s or a master’s degree in nursing entirely online may opt for an online university such as Western Governors University.
+Students may also benefit from the convenience and flexibility of earning a bachelor’s or a master’s degree in nursing entirely online.

-- Highest graduation rate: The University of Wisconsin at Madison 82%.1
+- Highest graduation rate: University of Wisconsin-Madison 85%.1

-Following are the profiles of several undergraduate and graduate nursing programs available at Wisconsin’s colleges and universities.
+Following are profiles and additional information about the many nursing programs available at Wisconsin’s colleges and universities.

 Bellin College’s four-year, 128 credit nursing program leads to the Bachelor of Science in Nursing (BSN).
 Students will complete 64 general education credits and 64 nursing credits.
 Nursing coursework encompasses gerontological nursing, pediatric nursing theory, adult health and illness, nursing research, and community and public health nursing.
 Several practicums – in such areas as leadership, community, and adult health – are also necessary to fulfill degree requirements.
 Students, who have already completed the general college requirements, may opt for an accelerated path to the BSN through the nursing department’s 15-month option.
 The 15-month option begins in January and June and allows students to complete their degree in a little over a year.